 7. Encrypt files containing confidential information

 Chances are you have sensitive information on your computer.
 It could be your personal information.
 It could be vital information about your employer.
 It could be information about customers.
 It could be back statements and other vital documents.
 So, to secure all sensitive information that you may have on your PC, always encrypt the files containing such information.
 By encrypting your folders and files, you will protect them from unwanted access.
-To learn how to encrypt or decrypt a file on your PC, click here.

 8. Encrypt emails when necessary